intel/ledmon/README.md

 Run `make` command to compile the package.

-## 4. (Un)installing the package
+## 4. Installing or uninstalling the package

 -------------------------

-Run following commands to install package:
+Run the following command to install the package:
    `make install`

-Run following commands to uninstall package:
+Run the following command to uninstall the package:
    `make uninstall`

 ## 5. Release notes

 -------------------------

 a.
-Enclosure LED Utilities is meant as a part of RHEL, SLES and Debian/Ubuntu linux distributions.
+Enclosure LED Utilities are included as a part of RHEL, SLES and Debian/Ubuntu linux distributions.

 b.
-For backplane enclosures attached to ISCI controller support is limited to Intel(R) Intelligent Backplane.
+For backplane enclosures attached to an iSCI controller support is limited to Intel(R) Intelligent Backplane.